viamrobotics/docs/docs/components/generic/_index.md

 These examples assume you have a board called "my_board" configured as a component of your machine.
 If your board has a different name, change the `name` in the code.

-Be sure to import the generic package for the SDK you are using:
+Be sure to import the generic component package for the SDK you are using:

 {{< tabs >}}
 {{% tab name="Python" %}}